Tenant Screening

 This policy is applied uniformly to all Applicants to ensure consistent and equitable evaluation standards in accordance with the Fair Housing Act.

-4. Cosigner Minimum Requirements for Lease Application Approval
+4. Cosigner / Lease Guarantee Requirements for Application Approval

 A proposed Cosigner must meet all of the following minimum requirements: